Python Syntax

 List

 Lists in Python can be used to store multiple items in a single variable.
 They are created using square brackets and can contain different data types.
 Lists are mutable, meaning that the user can change, add, and remove items in the list even after it has been created.
+They may contain any data type, including other lists.

 Examples of lists are: